The Red Balloon

 These include:

 1. Wearing wool/poly blends in hostile climes.
 In warm weather, band members lose gallons of body fluids wearing heavy, double-knit jackets while marching, hopping, and standing around in the sun.
 In cold weather, the poly kicks in, and never seems to hold heat in for longer than the first quarter.
 In many senses, the originator of the military style uniform for college marching band members took every possible wrong turn in the design of the outfit, choosing a fabric that’s simultaneoulsly heavy in hot weather and light in cold weather, stitching that ensures a near complete lack of mobility, and hats that require straps, bungees, and occasionally staples through the flesh to keep on a member’s head.
-It belongs in the hall of historically tragic design with Firestone radial tires,
+It belongs in the hall of historically tragic design with Firestone radial tires, Happy Time Harry, and the Tacoma Narrows Bridge.

 2. Abuse.
 We’ve seen spitting, the throwing of objects, and on one occasion, a fight between a gay flag squad guy and two rural bon vivants who envied his sequined outfit.
 The flag guy won, which proves you shouldn’t ever mess with a man who tosses a fake rifle in the air all day.